-This article is in partnership with the City of Charlotte Tourism Board.
+This article is in partnership with Visit Charlotte.

 Trading the security—hello, regular paychecks and benefits—that come with a 9-to-5 for the unknowns of entrepreneurship requires a big leap of faith.
 Yet, for the women who dare to start their own venture, and muscle through challenges (particularly those of the last year), the experience is intensely rewarding—doubly so when your business helps bring vitality to your neighborhood, and is supported by your neighbors.
 But where to start?